 Solifenacin is an antimuscarinic.
 It works by relaxing muscles of the urinary bladder to prevent frequent, urgent or uncontrolled urination.

 Common side effects of solifenacin

-Dryness in mouth, Nausea, Constipation, Dyspepsia, Blurred vision, Stomach upset
+Dryness in mouth, Nausea, Constipation, Indigestion, Blurred vision, Upset stomach

 Available Medicine for Solifenacin